 In Exodus 31:1-6 God tells Moses about how He designed and gifted Bezalei.
 God says “I have filled him with the Spirit of God, with skill, ability and knowledge in all kinds of crafts-to make artistic designs for work in gold, silver and bronze, to cut and set stones, to work in wood, and to engage in all kinds of craftsmanship.”
 You can sense the pride in God’s voice as he brags about Bezalei and how he is using his gifts and skills.

 When you have a child with special needs, it’s easy to see the weaknesses, how far they have to go, how slow the progress is.
 A lot of the time we worry about how to help them in those areas of weakness.
-We take them to therapies and help with homework and do all we can to help them compensate for their weakness.
 But our children have strengths that need to be nurtured.
 That God wants us to help nurture and steward in our children.

 Now I’m not saying doing something like this will cure our children.
 But think about when you get an opportunity to do something you love, it makes you feel alive, right?
 Wouldn’t that also be true for our children?